 A note on missing and excluded data.
 Estimates are not available for every single U.S. school district (i.e., the database does not include all districts), and not all districts are available in every year.
 Some of these districts are excluded due to missing finance and/or testing data.
 This includes but is not limited to fiscally-independent charter schools or other types of special schools or service centers.
 Wherever feasible, data are imputed to maximize our non-missing sample.
 We have also decided to exclude from the final database estimates for districts that serve fewer than 100 students, as results based on these small samples tend to be less reliable.
 As a result, there are a small number of districts for which data are available in some years but not others (i.e., if their enrollments fluctuate above and below 100 students).
 There are no estimates available in any year for Hawaii, as the state consists of a single geographically-isolated government-run school district, or for Vermont, due to data irregularities.
-We have also decided, effective with this DCD release, to exclude estimates for Alaska in all years in all SFID publications.
-This is due to the uniqueness of the state's climate, size, and other factors, which affect education costs in ways that, after careful consideration, we have decided that we cannot account for sufficiently in our model.
+We also exclude estimates for Alaska in all years in all SFID publications.
+This is due to the uniqueness of the state's climate, size, and other factors, which affect education costs in ways that we have decided that we cannot account for sufficiently in our model.